samshowalterblog/blog/preprints/2020-10-02-phd-matchmaking-choosing-advisor.md

 To some extent, this was not a bad strategy.
 For undergraduates, there are many things that are shared across areas of study.
 Campus culture, extracurricular opportunities, and professional development resources are all central to student success as an undergraduate and tend to be shared across departments.

-However, what I failed to understand when I applied to undergraduate school was that **one college can have vastly different reputations based on your chosen field of study**.
+However, what I failed to understand when I applied to undergraduate school was that **one university can have vastly different reputations based on your chosen field of study**.
 For example, Purdue University is particularly known for its engineering and science programs in the same way the University of Chicago is known for economics.
 Both schools are excellent, but if you compare Purdue's economics program to the University of Chicago, there is no contest.

 I give this comparison not to disparage any particular college (I am sure Purdue's economics program is still excellent), but to communicate just how important it is to understand:
 1. Your personal interest in different fields of study